richoux/SassySpecter/README.md

 * Once a specific condition has been reached (having 12 combat units, by default), it will commence an attack, sending waves of units at the enemy base
 * Squads can be formed, consisting of multiple units following a specific order such as attack or defend a given location

-CommandCenter should eventually have all of the functionality of UAlbertaBot, however much of its features are not currently completed.
-Here is an up-to-date list of features currently missing from CommandCenter that will be implemented soon:
-* Only units and basic buildings can be constructed via the ProductionManager.
-No add-ons, research, or upgrades yet.
-* There is no automatic build-order planning system
-* There is no combat simulation package for predicting combat battle victory
-* The bot only plays 1v1, and will have undefined behavior / crash if played against multiple enemies or on teams
+The bot only plays 1v1, and will have undefined behavior / crash if played against multiple enemies or on teams